Costco: Price Club

 Costco's earliest predecessor, Price Club, opened its first store on July 12, 1976, on Morena Boulevard in San Diego, California.
 It was founded three months earlier by Sol Price and his son, Robert, after a dispute with the new owners of FedMart, Price's previous membership-only discount store.
 Price Club was among the first retail warehouse clubs, beginning with its Morena Boulevard store inside a series of old airplane hangars once owned by Howard Hughes.
 The store, known as Costco Warehouse #401, is still in operation today.

 Price Club's sales model targeted small business owners, selling items in bulk for a discounted price at no-frills outlets that were accessible only with an annual membership fee.
 The company launched an initial public offering in 1980 and expanded to 24 locations in the Southwest and 1.1 million members by early 1986.
 Price Club expanded into Canada in 1986, opening a store in Montreal, followed by a Mexico City store in 1992 as part of a joint venture with hypermarket chain Controladora Comercial Mexicana.
-The company also announced plans to open stores in Spain and Portugal through their Canadian subsidiary.
+The company also announced plans to open stores in Spain and Portugal through its Canadian subsidiary.

 Costco opens

 Jim Sinegal and Jeffrey H. Brotman opened the first Costco warehouse in Seattle on September 15, 1983.
 Sinegal had started in wholesale distribution by working for Sol Price at FedMart; Brotman, an attorney from an old Seattle retailing family, had also been involved in retail distribution from an early age.
 Sinegal began his retail involvement as a grocery bagger.
 At its launch, Costco sold goods to small businesses at a markup of only 8 or 9 percent over the wholesale price.

 A second store opened in Portland, Oregon in October, and a third in Spokane in December 1983.
-On December 5, 1985, Costco went public, opening on NASDAQ at $10 per share; at the time, the company had 17 warehouses nationally and 1,950 employees.
+In December 1985, Costco went public, opening on the NASDAQ at $10 per share; at the time, the company had 17 warehouses nationally and 1,950 employees.
 The company was initially headquartered at its first warehouse in Seattle but moved its headquarters to Kirkland in 1987.